mvdam/nextjs-webpush/ARTICLE.md

 ### Setup component

 We're going to create a new file called `notifications.tsx` in the directory: `./src/app/components/`.
+Create the folders when they don't exist.

 In this file we will first set up our new `Notifications` component: